matiasilva/nn-inference-fpga/docs/src/housekeeping.md

 We will meet once every weekend, with occasional breaks given for longer term work.
 Your supervisor will let you know in advance when this happens.

+There will be homework set on an ad-hoc basis.

 ## This website

 This website is meant to be a digital companion for the course, it is not a